scott-lydon/PuppyTherapy/README.md

-# PuppyTherapy
+# petTherapy
-Shows gifs of cute animals in a feed.
+Provides therapy by shows gifs of cute animals